knhash/life/README.md

-# Life
+# Life in Weeks

 A life timeline visualization in pure HTML, CSS, and JavaScript.

 ## About

-This application visualizes a life as a timeline of days, with interactive events, milestone markers, and descriptions.
-Originally built with Svelte, it has been converted to vanilla web technologies for simplicity and broader compatibility.
+This application visualizes a life as a timeline of weeks, with interactive events, milestone markers, and descriptions.
+Originally built with Svelte and later converted to vanilla web technologies for simplicity and broader compatibility.

 The application features a beautiful pine green color scheme that creates a calming, natural aesthetic while maintaining excellent readability and contrast.